willis240/willis240.github.io/README.md

 #### June 17

 - Continued on the Data Scientist with Python track, now 3/5 of the way throught the intermediate course
+- Went to the lab and got the in-person lab training from Jeremy

 ## About Me